PHYS3888/Tutorial_AstroClassification/README.md

 Input some of these types of commands to verify that you understand how to work with Matlab tables.

+### Sampling frequency:

+:question::question::question: __Q1:__
+What is the sampling rate, `fs` (Hz)?
+Implement your result into the `KeplerSamplingRate` function, which will allow all of the functions used in this tutorial to be properly calibrated to the Kepler light-curve data.

 #### Plot a light curve

-Extend the template function `plotTimeSeries`, to plot the light curve (brightness over time) of a selected star.
+We will use `plotTimeSeries`, to plot the light curve (brightness over time) of a selected star.
 As you'll see in the template provided, the function takes three inputs:
 1. The `TimeSeries` table,
 2. An index of a time series to plot, and
 3. A maximum number of samples to plot, `maxL`.

-__You'll need to fill in two missing parts of the code (labeled `...`)__:
-1. Set the Kepler sampling rate, `fs` (Hz), and
-2. Convert the time axis from seconds to days.
+For the `plotTimeSeries` function to work, you'll need to have set `fs` correctly in the `KeplerSamplingRate` function (above), and you'll also need to fill in the missing line of code in `plotTimeSeries` to convert the time axis from seconds, `tSec`, to days, `tDay`.

-Pick any star to plot, and check that you get a good visualization by running `plotTimeSeries` appropriately.
+Once you're ready, pick some indices for stars to plot, and in each case verify that you get a good visualization by running `plotTimeSeries` appropriately.
-Zoom in to see if you can discern any interesting temporal structure.
+If you need to, zoom in to see whether you can discern any interesting structure in the dynamics.

 _Note:_ Don't worry if you spot some flat lines: these are artifactual periods (or missing data), that have been set to the signal's mean value.

-:question::question::question: __Q1:__
-What is the sampling rate, `fs` (Hz)?
-Given `fs`, and a time-series containing `N` samples, what code will give you the correct `timeAxis` variable (in seconds)?

 ### _Context_: Feature extraction